skip to main content

 • Abdominal or pelvic ultrasound may be performed.
 Ultrasound is a type of imaging exam that uses sound waves to create pictures of the inside of the abdomen and/or pelvis.

-• A CT scan of the abdomen and pelvis may be performed.
+• CT scan of the abdomen and pelvis may be performed.
 During a CT scan, x-rays are used to capture pictures of the inside of the abdomen and pelvis.
+CT scan is often the preferred imaging method of diagnosing appendicitis in adults because it is highly accurate.
+The exam usually uses IV contrast.

 For information on CT scans performed on children, visit the Pediatric CT page.